 Stay happy, peeps! ^_^

 This is Souperlen the grasshopper.
 She (or he, I don't know) is a very feisty grasshopper and has a lot to say about me trying to pick her up!
 When my family and I were moving, (We've already moved but I haven't posted this for all this time :3) I came across little Souperlen sitting on the wall behind the hedge.
 She jumps and hops with extreme agility, and got out of my grasp many times.
 I caught her after a while, but she bit me!
 She was not having any of my shenanigans, lol.
 She also spat some stomach acid at me, so I knew she was really sassy and scared.
-I left her alone after that, I didn't want her to get to scared and have to do the rancid bite again.
+I left her alone after that, I didn't want her to get too scared and have to do the rancid bite again.
 Keep adventuring, peeps!

 Today, in my neighborhood, I've witnessed a 'fairy ring phenomenon'.
 The fairy ring phenomenon is when a fungi produces a ring, either causing the grass to flourish or die in a circle or partial circle, and sometimes sprouting mushrooms to bear the circular shape.
 They are caused when the mycelium, or the roots in a mushroom grow out in a circle. (that causes the mushrooms to grow there) The mycelium breaks down nutrients and absorbs them.
 They absorb most of the nutrients, but some stray nutrients stay in the soil.
 The grass steals those runaway nutrients and absorbs them, causing them to be greener or taller.
 In this case, the lucky mycelium is absorbing all of them enough to sprout mushrooms!
-In this case, they sprouted mostly into a partial circle shape.
+They sprouted mostly into a partial circle shape.
 I'm really happy to have seen this rare fungi phenomenon!
 Keep exploring, peeps! :3

 On my walk today, in the rain, my mom and I saw something peculiar.
 A corncob, right next to the pathway.
 Weird, right?
 I wonder how it got there, maybe someone was having a picnic and an animal ate the corn. finished, and just so happened to drop it by the pathway for all eyes to see.
 Lol.
 That's just a theory, someone most likely was just eating corn on the pathway, finished, and left the cob here to decompose.
 Just don't do that with plastic!